When Starbucks added the Cortado to its espresso menu it quietly introduced one of the boldest small drinks on the U.S. menu.

 3. Brown Sugar Oat Cortado (Sweet, Spiced & Cozy)

 The Brown Sugar Oat Cortado is the sweetest and most indulgent option.
-It blends the three ristretto Blonde Espresso shots with brown sugar syrup, a touch of cinnamon, and steamed oatmilk.
-The combination creates a warm, cookie-like flavor, similar to a brown sugar cinnamon oatmeal with a bold espresso kick.
+It blends the three ristretto Blonde espresso shots with brown sugar syrup, a touch of cinnamon, and steamed oatmilk.
+The combination creates a warm, cookie like flavor, similar to a brown sugar cinnamon oatmeal with a bold espresso kick.

 The cinnamon sprinkled on top brings a comforting aroma as soon as you lift the cup, while the oatmilk keeps the texture velvety.
 It's still small and balanced, but definitely the "treat drink" of the cortado lineup.